AdobeDocs/commerce-frontend-core/src/pages/ui-components/wysiwyg/extension-points.md

 });
 ```

-To integrate the default Magento UI for widgets, you need access to the following data:
+To integrate the default application UI for widgets, you need access to the following data:

 *  The backend `widget_window_url` (`\Magento\Widget\Model\Widget\Config::getWidgetWindowUrl`)
 *  htmlId of the WYSIWYG editor.
 For CKEditor4, you can get this by calling `editor.element.getId()`.